marcoonroad/marcoonroad.github.io/_posts/2016-10-24-First-Class-Delegation-Links.md

 just one layer of indirection, we are able to easily change an object's behavior set dynamically.
-We also can increase the level of indirection just by put a link in the target slot of another link, going even further to achieve the extension capability, but it seems an uncommon use for day-to-day programming.
+We also can increase the level of indirection just by put a link in the target slot of another link, going even further to achieve the extension capability, although it seems an uncommon use for day-to-day programming.
 The programmer, so, is free to change either the value in the link's source selector or the value in the link's target selector to create _Behavioral Modes_ à la Self.